-Findings from franchise research reveals five major causes of franchise conflict, and that not all conflict can be avoided.
+Findings from franchise research revealed five major causes of franchise conflict, and that not all conflict can be avoided.

-The research, conducted by the Asia-Pacific Centre for Franchising Excellence, explores causes of franchise conflict from franchisor and franchisee perspectives.
+The research, conducted by the Asia-Pacific Centre for Franchising Excellence, explored causes of franchise conflict from franchisor and franchisee perspectives.

 Project researcher, Professor Lorelle Frazer, says franchisors cannot avoid conflict with their franchisees, and some conflict can actually be healthy for the relationship.

 “We need to recognise franchisor-franchisee conflict is not only inevitable, but a necessary part of a dynamic business relationship,” Professor Frazer said.

 “Our research identified five main causes of franchise conflict.
 By being aware of the causes franchisors and franchisees will be better equipped to minimise conflict.

 “The findings also reveal a strong need for pre-entry education to better equip potential franchisees before they enter a franchise.”